Need for zkSpeed: Accelerating HyperPlonk for Zero-Knowledge Proofs: HyperPlonk Accelerator Units

-The three polynomials $f_{zero}$, $f_{perm}$, $f_{open}$ have different datapaths.
-We use HLS to generate a unified PE that handles each SumCheck variation used in HyperPlonk.
-Each PE requires 94 modular multipliers, compared to 184 modular multipliers without resource sharing, saving 48.9\% on area.
-HyperPlonk's CPU baseline is designed to support \textit{any} composition of multilinear polynomials for different protocols, not just the three we have shown.
-In software, repeating polynomial computations greatly improves programmability as opposed to having specialized functions to handle the specific computation patterns we optimize.
+HyperPlonk's CPU library is designed to support \textit{any} composition of multilinear polynomials for different protocols, not just the three we have shown.
+Consequently, repeating polynomial computations as observed in the CPU implementation greatly improves programmability, as opposed to having specialized functions to handle the specific computation patterns we optimize for.

 NoCap~\cite{nocap} is a recent accelerator that also accelerates SumCheck, but there are critical differences at the protocol-level that motivate our architecture.
 NoCap implements Spartan~\cite{spartan}, which uses R1CS encodings resulting in two SumCheck instances that look as follows: $f_{1} = g_1g_2g_4 - g_3g_4$ and $f_{2} = g_5g_6$.
 NoCap uses a vector architecture with 2048 PEs to process boolean hypercube instances with a Beneš network to sum across PEs.
 This makes sense for NoCap because Spartan's polynomials are degree $2$ and $3$ with up to two terms.
 In contrast, HyperPlonk's polynomials have a more heterogeneous structure; there are more terms of varying degree.
-This complexity arises from the usage of the control signal MLEs ($q_{L}, q_{R}, q_{M}, q_{O}, q_{C}$) to represent gates.
-These MLEs are required to keep HyperPlonk verifier costs low (in Section~\ref{sec:Evaluation}, we see NoCap's verifier is slower).
+This complexity arises from the usage of the control and constant polynomials ($q_{L}, q_{R}, q_{M}, q_{O}, q_{C}$) to represent gates.
+These are required to keep HyperPlonk verifier costs low (in Section~\ref{sec:Evaluation}, we see NoCap's verifier is slower).
 Consequently, mapping HyperPlonk's polynomials to a vector architecture would put more pressure on vector register files because of the high amount of intermediate values needed to be read.
 As seen in \autoref{fig:sumcheck_uarch}, our SumChecks also require very complex communication, which can increase bandwidth pressure and may not be efficient to implement with a Beneš network.
 Further, our specialized PEs immediately reuse values without relying on register files to store the numerous amount of intermediates.
-We have fewer, heftier PEs so data movement costs are less relative to those incurred by a vector processor.
+We have fewer, heftier PEs, so data movement costs are less relative to those incurred by a vector processor.